What Are Google Shopping Ads? Best Practices Guide (2023)

 Google Shopping Ads Best Practices

-Optimise Your Product Feed
+Optimize Your Product Feed

 Make sure that your product feed is complete, accurate, and up-to-date.
 This does not include product images, descriptions, and prices only.
 To get the best results possible and avoid issues, make sure you do the following.